gritcoding/microbit/2019-2020/DELIA_OCT25_INTRO.md

 1. Show image of [black hole](https://www.bbc.com/news/science-environment-47873592).
 Do you know what this is?
 1. Python is better than Javascript?
 1. Do you know how to play Rock, Paper, Scissors?
+1. Do you know what is pair programming?